crhall-writing/crhall-writing.github.io/_poems/writing-styles.md

 and how wrong they’d one day be
 and standing so tall, though without having grown,
 with hand outstretched, to my shoulder it lay,
-things are better off this way.
+things--they are better off this way.